danieltotherescue/BackboneLesson/README.md

 ####Why would someone choose to use Backbone?

+#####Pros

+- if you want to clean up messy jQuery code
+- small - more of a library than a framework
+- good for refactoring old code, cleaning things up and getting more modularity
+- a lot more control over performance, particularly in mobile scenarios
+- if you’re really comfortable in JS and don’t want a framework in your way
+- The single most important thing that Backbone can help you with is keeping your business logic separate from your user interface.
+When the two are entangled, change is hard; when logic doesn't depend on UI, your interface becomes easier to work with.

+#####Cons

+- productivity - doesn’t help you as much or write as much code for you
+- you will have more code to write b/c of no 2 way data binding
+- architecture can be unclear at times
+- easy to leak memory when writing apps

 ####important stuff
 - initialize method - internal method that executes code every time a new instance of a component is created --> watching for model changes